ascentai/diy-gym/README.md

 * `grab_r2d2` will entice agents to pick up the R2D2 by calculating a penalty for the distance between it and the Jaco's end effector.
 * `lazy_robot` will calculate a penalty for the amount of joint torque currently being applied by the jaco and this penalty will be included in the reward value returned by `step`

-All this information is automatically reflected in RoboGym's action/observation spaces, as well as in the dictionaries it returns `step` and `reset`.
+All this information is automatically reflected in DIYGym's action/observation spaces, as well as in the dictionaries it returns `step` and `reset`.

-If we now instantiate a new RoboGym passing in this updated config file above we'll be met with something that looks like the following:
+If we now instantiate a new DIYGym passing in this updated config file above we'll be met with something that looks like the following:

 ![jaco_smash](https://user-images.githubusercontent.com/38680667/51458026-0dc82b00-1d97-11e9-9c1f-6d63f73ccaf2.gif)